 Wedding Photography Lighting

-The thing that most wedding photographers find difficult to deal with when actually photographing weddings is the lighting.
+The thing that most photographers find difficult to learn for wedding photography is exactly how to deal with the lighting.
 No two weddings are the same and no two of them have the same lighting.
-Their’ always a mix of fluorescent and tungsten and natural light which makes it that much more difficult to balance and use them in order to create beautiful compositions.
+There’s always a mix of fluorescent and tungsten and natural light which makes it that much more difficult to balance and use them in order to create beautiful compositions.
 Below is an overview of the essential types of wedding photography lighting:

 The Backlit Method